massdriver-cloud/docs/docs/bundles/04-github-action.md

 If your `massdriver.yaml` file is in a subdirectory, you can update the `build-directory` to point to that directory.
 For example, if your `massdriver.yaml` file is in the `./bundle` directory, you can set the `build-directory` to `./bundle`.

 :::

+View the Massdriver GitHub Actions on the [GitHub Marketplace](https://github.com/marketplace/actions/massdriver-actions).